tetratelabs/qcon-labs/docs/circuit_breakers.md

 ## Collect additional metrics

-Modify the installation of Istio to enable collection of additional metrics:
+Modify the installation of Istio to use the [demo profile](https://istio.io/latest/docs/setup/additional-setup/config-profiles/){target=_blank} and to enable collection of additional metrics:

 ```yaml linenums="1" title="istio-metrics.yaml"
 --8<-- "circuit-breakers/istio-metrics.yaml"